Der Kuhhandel: Act 2

 Conchas visits Madame Odette's to celebrate his takeover and is captivated by Juanita.
 Next day, despite a hangover, he takes part in a military parade organised by Ximenes.
 Juan, who has no desire to be a soldier, punches the General and is sentenced to death.
 Luckily, the guns that Jones has sold to Santa Maria fail to go off, whereupon it turns out that the guns that he has also sold to Ucqua are also defective.
 President Conchas opts for peaceful coexistence with Ucqua and pardons Juan, who can now reclaim his cow with the help of his army pay and Juanita's earnings, and at last the couple can get married.

 The music

 Musically, Der Kuhhandel is closer to the bitter-sweet German works (e.g. The Threepenny Opera, Rise and Fall of the City of Mahagonny) that Weill was leaving behind him than to the Broadway operas like Knickerbocker Holiday, One Touch of Venus and Love Life that were to follow.
-An important influence, however, and one not common to either group, is the music of Offenbach.
+An important influence, however, and one not common to either group, is the music of Offenbach: Weill described the piece as "an operetta influenced by Offenbach".